How strongly do I recommend The Making of a Manager?

 Leading questions feel disingenuous.
 You’re asking them because you’re afraid of the conflict, not because questions are better at producing change.

-Shooting straight with people builds trust, but it requires courage (link to Hard Things post) from you the manager.
+Shooting straight with people builds trust, but it requires courage from you the manager.
 For more on this topic read Difficult Conversations.

 Zhuo writes, “Hiring is not a problem to be solved but an opportunity to build the future of your organization.”